fbeji/fbeji.github.io/README.md

 * Degree in Aerospace Engineering
 * Worked for the Missile Defense Agency for 2 years,
 * Worked 1 year as a Mechanical Design Engineer
-* WOrked 1 year as a data reductionist
+* Worked 1 year as a data reductionist

 ## Qualitative Accomplishments